httpsterio/httpster.io/src/content/coffee/2024-01-07-gringos-san-jose.md

 ---
-title: San Jose5
+title: San Jose
-date: "2024-01-07"
+date: "2024-05-07"
-description: "I received a grim reminder today."
+description: "Drinking sum good stuff today."
 writingtime: "2 hours"
 draft: true
 tags:
-  - life
 ---

 Yesterday I was playing badminton with my friend.
 I won 4 out of 5 games.
 I might be fat, but overall I'm not in a terrible shape as I've been going to the gym and tried to work on my health lately.